learn-co-curriculum/oo-relationships-practice/exercises/airbnb.md

   - returns an array of all listings a guest has stayed at
 - #trips
   - returns an array of all trips a guest has made
+- #trip_count
+  - returns the number of trips a guest has taken
 - .all
   - returns an array of all guests
 - .pro_traveller
-  - returns guests who have made over 10 trips
+  - returns an array of all guests who have made over 1 trip
 - .find_all_by_name(name)
   - takes an argument of a name (as a string), returns the all guests with that name